Jundallah (Iran)

-Jundallah (جندالله), also known as the People's Resistance Movement of Iran (PRMI), was a Sunni militant organization based in Sistan and Baluchestan, a province in southeast Iran, that claims to be fighting for the "equal rights of Sunni Muslims in Iran".
+Jundallah (جندالله), also known as the People's Resistance Movement of Iran (PRMI), was a Sunni Deobandi jihadist militant organization based in Sistan and Baluchestan, a province in southeast Iran.
+Jundallah claimed to have been fighting for the "equal rights of Sunni Muslims in Iran".
+The group shared its name with another Baloch group, Pakistan's Jundallah, which was active in Pakistani Balochistan as part of the same insurgency, the Insurgency in Balochistan.

-The organization was founded by Abdolmalek Rigi, an ethnic Baloch who was captured and executed at Evin Prison in Tehran in 2010.
-It was believed to have between 700 to 2,000 fighters.
+The organization was founded in 2003 by Abdolmalek Rigi, an ethnic Balochi.
+Rigi was captured and executed at Evin Prison in Tehran in 2010.
+It was believed to have between 700 and 2,000 fighters.
 Jundallah commanders claim the group had killed up to 400 Iranian soldiers.

 Jundallah had been officially designated as a terrorist organization by Iran, Japan, New Zealand and the United States.
-The U.S. Department of State says, “Jundallah, which was designated as an FTO and SDGT in 2010, began using the new name Jaysh al-Adl and associated aliases in 2012.”
+The U.S. Department of State said that, “Jundallah, which was designated as an FTO and SDGT in 2010, began using the new name Jaysh al-Adl and associated aliases in 2012.”
 It has been linked to and taken credit for numerous acts of terror, kidnappings and the smuggling of narcotics.
-According to many sources, the group was linked to al-Qaeda.
-The group shared its name with another Baloch militant organization active in Pakistani Balochistan as part of the same insurgency.
+According to many sources, the group was linked to Al-Qaeda.